GorbatovNik/Simple-DL-lib/README.md

 - **Dataset**: MNIST support with preprocessing utilities (normalization, one-hot encoding).

 ## Instalation
-- Go to the root directory (where is pyproject.toml) and run:
+- Ensure you are in the root directory, where the pyproject.toml file is located.
+- Run:

 1) ```python -m build```

 2) ```pip install dist/simpleDL-0.1.0-py3-none-any.whl```